 When we elect to perform a qualitative assessment and conclude it is more likely that the fair value of the reporting unit is greater than its carrying value, no further assessment of that reporting unit's goodwill is necessary.
-Otherwise, a quantitative assessment is performed, and the fair value of the reporting unit exceeds its fair value, an impairment loss equal to the excess is recorded.
+Otherwise, a quantitative assessment is performed, and the fair value of the reporting unit is determined.
+If the carrying value of the reporting unit exceeds its fair value, an impairment loss equal to the excess is recorded.
 Conditions that would trigger an impairment assessment include, but are not limited to, a significant adverse change in legal factors or the business climate that could affect the value of an asset or an adverse reaction.
 As of the December 31, 2022 annual goodwill impairment test, the Company's qualitative analysis indicated the fair value of the Company's reporting unit exceeded its carrying value.
 No impairment charge for goodwill was recorded for the three and six months ended June 30, 2023 and 2022, respectively.